mpjan/paceml/README.md

 1. `@title`: Name or title of the workout.
 2. `@date`: Date the workout is scheduled.
 3. `@athlete`: Name of the athlete performing the workout.
-4. `@notes`: Additional notes or comments about the workout.

 The general syntax for metadata is: